moonman81/arduino-traffic-lights/QUEST_START.md

 # 🎮 Arduino Traffic Light Quest

-## Welcome, Brave Builder!
+## Welcome

-You stand at the entrance to the **Arduino Dungeon**.
-Before you lie multiple paths, each leading to mastery of electronic circuits and embedded systems.
-But beware!
-Choose your path wisely based on your current skills.
+This is an interactive learning system for building an Arduino traffic light.
+You choose your path based on your experience and goals.
+All paths lead to the same destination - a working project and real understanding.

-**Your Quest:** Build a fully functional UK traffic light system with pedestrian crossing.
+**What you'll build:** UK-standard traffic light with pedestrian crossing

-**Your Reward:** Knowledge, skills, and a working project for your portfolio!
+**What you'll learn:** Electronics, programming, state machines, and embedded systems

+**Who this is for:** GCSE students through university level, complete beginners to advanced programmers

 ---